 4. Personalise your email marketing campaign

-Email marketing campaigns are still a very important part of any ecommerce strategy.
+Email marketing campaigns are still a very important part of any ecommerce strategy, especially when using an email marketing agency..
 They provide you with the chance to treat loyal customers to special news, as well as entice potential prospects with offers they can’t refuse.

 Anyway, no matter what the reason is for your email marketing campaign, be sure to keep it personalised.
 Even if it’s by using a simple piece of software which adds the customer’s name to the subject line; it’ll make the world of difference.
 Customer’s like authenticity; they like to feel special.
 If it’s clear that you’ve sent an email to every single person on your contact list, then the chances of converting will plummet.
 Customer relationships here are key.